 Thomas heads to sister's funeral after Celtics beat Bulls

-The top court for the United Methodist Church says an openly lesbian bishop can stay on the job for now.
+Authorities say one of two Arkansas children reported missing after their mother's body was found in a creek has been found dead, and teams are still searching for the other child.
 The top court for the United Methodist Church says an openly lesbian bishop can stay on the job for now.

 Add your comments below